jbrucker/guessing-game/README.md

 JavaFX is included in the Java API and Java Development Kit.
 There is a separate visual editor named *SceneBuilder* for creating the user interface.
 See below for how to get SceneBuilder.

 JavaFX defines the UI as a FXML file (a kind of XML) that describes what components are in the UI and how to lay them out.
+You can also create or modify the JavaFX UI using Java code, which is useful in some apps.

-You use SceneBuilder to design the UI, and SceneBuilder creates the FXML file.
-The FXML also has a reference to a *Controller* class that handles events from UI components.
+To visually layout the UI and set properties, there is visual editor named *SceneBuilder* that you install separately.
+SceneBuilder integrates with most IDE (Eclipse, Netbeans, IntelliJ).
+When you use SceneBuilder to design a UI, SceneBuilder saves (or reads) the layout as an FXML file.
+The FXML file also has a reference to a *Controller* class that handles events from UI components.
 Putting the UI definition in an FXML file (instead of Java code) is similar to the way Android and .Net applications define user interfaces.

 ## Overview of GUI App Design